One of the key benefits of the Citi Prestige Visa is two complimentary airport transfers each calendar year.

 Even though these cities have good public transport options from their airports, the generous distance allowance is attractive for riding in a limousine.

-- Tokyo Narita: 85km (gets you all the way to the CBD.
-Public transport to/from Narita is modern and efficient given the distance, but it can be expensive, especially for multiple passengers)
+- Tokyo Narita (gets you all the way to the city.
+Public transport to/from Narita is modern and efficient given the distance but it can be expensive, especially for multiple passengers)

-- Shanghai Pudong: 50km (covers all of Pudong and a significant portion of Puxi)
+- Shanghai Pudong (covers all of Pudong and a significant portion of Puxi)

 Good-value airports based on poor traffic conditions

-These cities tend to suffer from heavy traffic, so even if your accommodation isn’t too far from the airport, the convenience factor of being in a limo instead of a taxi, train or bus may be important to you.
+These cities tend to suffer from heavy traffic, so even if your accommodation is not too far from the airport, the convenience factor of being in a limo instead of a taxi, train or bus may be important to you.

-- Delhi: 40km (note that the newly-built metro line to airport is very modern, clean and comfortable if you can get to a nearby station easily)
+- Delhi (note that the modern metro line to airport is very modern, clean and comfortable if you can get to a nearby station easily)

 Do you think any of the other cities represent good value for the limo transfers offered by Citi Prestige?
 Please share in the comments below.

-The Citi Prestige limousine transfer benefit offers good value and is available in our four biggest cities here in Australia, as well as a number of ones throughout Asia.
+The Citi Prestige limousine transfer benefit offers good value and is available in our four biggest cities here in Australia, as well as a number of ones throughout Asia-Pacific.

-Just make sure to use the two passes on two separate trips and if using them overseas, you’ll get the best value by choosing cities that either offer long distances or where you are going to sit in traffic – you might as well do it in comfort!
+Just make sure to use the two passes on two separate trips and if using them overseas, you will get the best value by choosing cities that either offer long distances or where you are going to sit in traffic—you might as well do it in comfort!